ibm-mas/ansible-devops/docs/playbooks/fullstack-roks.md

     Also note that Cloud Pak for Data requires approximately 40 PVCs.
 You may need to contact IBM to increase the quota assigned to your IBM Cloud account if you see PVCs stuck in pending state and this error message: "Your order will exceed the maximum number of storage volumes allowed.
 Please contact Sales"

+!!! warning
+    Db2 in CP4D is currently broken, the db2u pod will never start due to an incorrectly set `tty` setting.
+See this [Slack thread](https://ibm-analytics.slack.com/archives/C019EJ0QH4Y/p1625244478403600) for more details.

+    Depending how long the CP4D team takes to resolve this problem, we may need to automate the workaround (patch the pod to set tty to false, but only after it reaches a certain point in it's processing).
+In the meantime, you must manually intervene, otherwise the playbook will timeout waiting for the Db2 cluster to be ready.

 ## Required environment variables
 - `IBMCLOUD_APIKEY`